mercmobily/simpledblayer/README.md

       var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db } );

 You can run `DbLayer.generateSchemaIndexesAllLayers()` as well as `SimpleDbLayer.generateSchemaIndexesAllLayers()`.

-# Position fields

-This module allows has a handy function that deals with "relocating":

-    relocation: function( positionField, idProperty, id, moveBeforeId, cb ){

-This function takes:

-* `positionField`.
-The field that will be used to store the elements' positions
-* `idProperty`.
-The ID property that will be used for record lookups
-* `id`.
-The ID of the record to be relocated
-* `moveBeforeId`.
-The record before which `id` will be placed.
-Note that if `moveBeforeId` is `undefined` or `null`, the item will be placed last.

-The result is that the `positionField` field of each record is set in such a way so that the element with idProperty `id` is placed before the element with idProperty `moveBeforeId`.

 # Layer registry